Some topological properties of spaces between the Sorgenfrey and usual topologies on real number: Introduction

-$H$-spaces mentioned in \cite{Chatyrko} are spaces between usual topology of real number $\mathbb{R}$ and topology of Sorgenfrey line $\mathbb{S}$, described by Hattori in \cite{Braverman}.
-The H-space, denoted as $(\mathbb{R}, \tau_{A})$, has $\mathbb{R}$ as its point set and a basis consisting of usual $\mathbb{R}$ neighborhood at points of $A$ while taking Sorgenfrey neighborhoods at points of $\mathbb{R}-A$.
-Chatyrko and Hattori first began to study the properties of such spaces, see \cite{Chatyrko1} and \cite{Chatyrko2}.
-In 2017, Kulesza made an improvement and a summary on the basis of Chatyrko and Hattori's work, and the author called this kind of spaces as $H$-space, and demonstrated the properties of $H$-space with respect to homeomorphism, functions, completeness and reversibility.
-In particular, Kulesza proved that $(\mathbb{R}, \tau_{A})$ is homeomorphic to $\mathbb{S}$ if and only if $A$ is scattered.
-Moreover, Bouziad and Sukhacheva gave some characterizations of some topological properties of $(\mathbb{R}, \tau_{A})$, such as each compact finite bing countable, locally compactness and so on.
+Chatyrko and Hattori first began to study the properties of such spaces, where many interesting results were obtained, see \cite{Chatyrko1} and \cite{Chatyrko2}.
+In particular, for any $A\subset\mathbb{R}$, $(\mathbb{R}, \tau_{A})$ is regular, hereditarily Lindel\"{o}of, hereditarily separable and Baire space.
+Moreover, for any closed subset $A$ of $\mathbb{R}$, they proved that $(\mathbb{R}, \tau_{A})$ is homeomorphic to the Sorgenfrey line $\mathbb{S}$ if and only if $A$ is countable.
+In 2017, Kulesza in \cite{Chatyrko} made an improvement and a summary on the basis of Chatyrko and Hattori's work, and the author called this kind of spaces as $H$-space, and demonstrated the properties of $H$-space with respect to homeomorphism, functions, completeness and reversibility.
+In particular, Kulesza proved that $(\mathbb{R}, \tau_{A})$ is homeomorphic to $\mathbb{S}$ if and only if $A$ is scattered, and $(\mathbb{R}, \tau_{A})$ is complete if and only if $\mathbb{R}\setminus A$ is countable, which implies that $(\mathbb{R}, \tau_{\mathbb{P}})$ is complete.
+Moreover, Bouziad and Sukhacheva in \cite{BS} gave some characterizations of some topological properties of $(\mathbb{R}, \tau_{A})$, such as each compact subspace being countable, locally compactness and so on.
+In this paper, we continue the work of Chatyrko and Hattori by proving additional information about the spaces $(\mathbb{R}, \tau_{A})$.
+The remaining of this paper is organized as follows.